Router (computing): History

 The first ARPANET router, the Interface Message Processor, was delivered to UCLA August 30, 1969, and went online October 29, 1969.

 The concepts of a switching node using software and an interface computer were first proposed by Donald Davies in 1966 for the NPL network.
 The same idea was conceived by Wesley Clark the following year for use in the ARPANET, which were named Interface Message Processors (IMPs).
 The first interface computer was implemented at the National Physical Laboratory in the United Kingdom in early 1969, followed later that year by the IMPs at the University of California, Los Angeles, the Stanford Research Institute, the University of California, Santa Barbara, and the University of Utah School of Computing in the United States.
 All were built with the Honeywell 516.
 These computers had fundamentally the same functionality as a router does today.

 The idea for a router (called a gateway at the time) initially came about through an international group of computer networking researchers called the International Network Working Group (INWG).
 These gateway devices were different from most previous packet switching schemes in two ways.
 First, they connected dissimilar kinds of networks, such as serial lines and local area networks.
 Second, they were connectionless devices, which had no role in assuring that traffic was delivered reliably, leaving that function entirely to the hosts.
 This particular idea, the end-to-end principle, was contained in the work of Donald Davies.

 The concept was explored in practice by various groups, with the intention to produce a working system for internetworking.
 There were three notable contemporaneous programs.
-The first was an implementation directed by Louis Pouzin of the CYCLADES network, which was designed and developed during 1972-3.
-The second was program at Xerox PARC to explore new networking technologies, which produced the PARC Universal Packet system.
+The first was an implementation directed by Louis Pouzin of the CYCLADES network, which was designed and developed during 1972–3.
+The second was a program at Xerox PARC to explore new networking technologies, which produced the PARC Universal Packet system.
 Some time after early 1974, the first Xerox routers became operational.
 Due to corporate intellectual property concerns, it received little attention outside Xerox for years.
-The third was a DARPA-initiated program, which began during 1973-4.
+The third was a DARPA-initiated program, which began during 1973–4.
 This drew on the work of the other two programs,' expanded significantly, and went on to create the TCP/IP architecture in use today.
 University College London (UCL) provided a gateway between British research groups and the ARPANET from 1973 until the late 1980s, latterly using SATNET.